odoe/odoenet/markdown-pages/blog/intro-blockchain/index.md

 ## Smart'ish Contract

 I like to prototype writing contracts using [remixe.ethereum](https://remix.ethereum.org/).
-It will let me compile and deploy your contract to a test blockchain so I can test out ideas and make sure the contract works as expected before I start writing my application.
+It will let me compile and deploy my contract to a test blockchain so I can test out ideas and make sure the contract works as expected before I start writing my application.
 In this case, I'm going to write a basic contract that can be used to hold an asset, in my case, a location or pair of coordinates.
 I'll be using [Solidity](https://soliditylang.org/) to write the smart contract.
 You don't have to use Solidity, smart contracts can be written in a number of languages from JavaScript and C#, to Haskell.
 Solidity is just kind of a standard way to write smart contracts, and I think it's fairly easy to work with.
 Granted, I am a complete Solidity noob, so what do I know.

 Let's look at a very basic smart contract to hold a latitude and longitude.